 Boris Johnson is now facing the gravest peril of his premiership.
-His disastrous interview yesterday in which he insisted no one had told him the Downing Street party was in breach of lockdown rules (which he came up with), has stoked public anger.
 A rising number of Conservative MPs have broken cover to publicly join calls for the PM to go, amid rising concern about what Johnson's survival means for their electoral prospects.
-So will the threshold of 54 Tory MPs – the number needed to trigger a vote of no confidence in Boris – be reached today?
-Mr S will be keeping tabs below...
+So will the threshold of 54 Tory MPs – the number needed to trigger a vote of no confidence in Boris – actually be reached?
+Mr S is keeping tabs below...

 1. Sir Roger Gale MP: 'Enough is enough, a red line has been crossed'